geoland1/Asterism/README.md

 Primarily intented for RAW image data acquired with consumer digital cameras, Asterism handles fits tiff png and even jpeg.

-An html user manual is included in the repository.
+An html user manual is available on the Asterism web site - www.synergous.com